ashleyradford/distributed-file-system/README.md

 - [ ] Clean up msg names in message_handler, and check that all response names are correctly named.
 - [ ] Reorganize protobuf messages, some messages can be grouped and we can split into 3 different receive groups.
 - [ ] Consider the case when a node goes down for just a few seconds, but then gets back up and running (didn't miss the hb checks), should the program always join at the beg or just send a HB initially?
-- [ ] MessageHandler already closes out conn
+- [ ] MessageHandler already closes out conn.
-- [ ] Store reduced files through storage node communication with controller instead of calling on client
+- [ ] Store reduced files through storage node communication with controller instead of calling on client.
-- [ ] Update resource manager to act more like a manager and not a secondary client
+- [ ] Update resource manager to act more like a manager and not a secondary client.
-- [ ] Key, value pairs are strings, maybe better to have them as bytes
+- [ ] Key, value pairs are strings, maybe better to have them as bytes.
-- [ ] Should use serialization for the temp files
+- [ ] Should use serialization for the temp files.

 ## Limitations
 - When the controller receives a storage request, it only checks if the file is able to fit into the cluster as a whole, it doesn't check that there is a node big enough for each chunk.
 For example, if we have a chunk that is size 30MB but we only have 12 3MB nodes available, it could be stuck in an infinite loop trying to find a chunk that is big enough since we only checked the overall space.
 - Each replica is required to be on a different storage node, if the number of nodes drops below replication level this becomes a problem.
 Currently just logging this issue.
 - Currently, when a storage node detects corruption and requests a copy, the controller responds with a replica address (one that has a copy).
 If the copy on this node is corrupted, the request will be sent out again from this node.
 But the replica node is picked at random, so there is a chance that there is an excess amount of communication if a corrupted node is picked multiple times.
 This issue is amplified if all copies are corrupt as it will become an infinite loop that eventually crashes the nodes.
 Responding with a list of replica nodes to iterate through would require a bit of refactoring as it results in some messy recursion as is.
-- Not verifying a checksum of the sent so file
+- Not verifying a checksum of the sent so file.
-- No error handling when requesting job for not fully stored file
+- No error handling when requesting job for not fully stored file.
-- Can only run one job at a time
+- Can only run one job at a time.
-- In sort job, filter out the low number lines bc otherwise: `error in reduce phase: bufio.Scanner: token too long`
+- In sort job, filter out the low number lines bc otherwise: `error in reduce phase: bufio.Scanner: token too long`.